Artist and Art Centre – Contract Template – Information for Artists

 Signing the agreement does not mean you have to produce a certain amount or type of artwork.
 You will always have freedom to create the type of art you want to create.

-What must the Art Centre do under the agreement?
+What must the Art Centre do under the contract?

-The Art Centre must do many things under the agreement, including:
+The Art Centre must do many things under the contract, including:

-• insuring your work in case it is damaged, stolen or lost; and
+• Insuring your artwork in case it is damaged, stolen or lost.

 The Art Centre must also provide written reports at least every six months about the details of the artwork in their possession, any sales it has made and promotional activities it has undertaken on your behalf.
 You can ask the Art Centre to give you a copy of these reports.